-Read the related Migrating to Version 0.6.1 (UNRELEASED) instructions, which will update configuration snippets in the rtorrent.d directories.
+Read the related pyrocore update to 0.6.x instructions, which will update configuration snippets in the rtorrent.d directories.
 If you used those snippets before, their update is required to run the new version - else you'll get visual defects at the very minimum, but worse stuff might happen.